Skip to content

 /**

-* @brief Schedules a timer in timer wheel.
+* @brief Schedules a timer in the timer wheel.

 *